lsst-dm/dm_dev_guide/communications/rfc.rst

 Some proposed resolutions may require changes to one or more of the baselined, change-controlled documents describing the Data Management system (those in DocuShare with an LDM- handle or marked as change-controlled in Confluence).
 Note that major changes to budget or scope will almost certainly affect one or more LDM- documents.
-In this case only, the DM Configuration Control Board (DMCCB) may empanel an ad hoc committee including the lead author of the document and other relevant experts.
+In this case only, the DM Change Control Board (DMCCB) may empanel an ad hoc committee including the lead author of the document and other relevant experts.
 This committee or the CCB itself must explicitly approve the change.

 Change-controlled documents with other handles, such as LSE- or LPM-, including inter-subsystem interfaces, have project-wide change control processes.
 Please consult the DM PM, SA, or IS for more information.